 If it’s just the taste you’re after you can skip the cross on top – it’s purely for aesthetic reasons and to make the recipe a bit more authentic but it doesn’t affect the taste at all.

 Zest the orange and squeeze the juice from half of it.
 Normally in a Hot Cross Bun you would use mixed peel, but that comes loaded with sugar.
 The fresh orange gives a similar flavour without all the excess sugar!
 In a mixing bowl combine all the ingredients except the bicarbonate of soda and stir well.
-I like to use Meridian Cashew Butter – Smooth 100% Nuts as I think the flavour is exceptional and I love how smooth it is.
+I like to use this Cashew Butter as I think the flavour is exceptional and I love how smooth it is.
 Set this part aside while you make the second mix.

 Bake the muffins for 12-15 minutes until a skewer inserted comes out clean.
 They should be golden brown.